Bracial Plexus Injury (Nerve Damage)

 Talk to a lawyer who understands the science of a brachial plexus injury.

 At Lommen Abdo, our birth injury attorneys have the compassion and experience to help you find the answers you need and obtain the financial compensation to help your child reach maximum potential.
-Call 612.587.2925 or send an email for a free consultation.
-Our attorneys represent clients in Minnesota, Wisconsin and North Dakota.
+Call 612.255.6576 or send an email for a free consultation.
+Our attorneys represent clients in Minnesota and Wisconsin.